 Imagine the following scenario.
-You’re in charge of selling your shiny new product and you know a CEO who may be really interested.
-You met with Yvonne randomly at a tech meetup two weeks ago and mentioned the product briefly, to her visible interest (at least you thought so).
+You’re in charge of selling your shiny new product, and you know a CEO who may be really interested.
+You met with Yvonne randomly at a tech meetup two weeks ago and briefly mentioned the product to her visible interest (at least you thought so).
 She gave you her business card and asked for an email with some more details, after which she rushed off somewhere else.

 Now you’ve spent the entire afternoon crafting an email for her, explaining how it will make her company much more efficient.
-Having read through it at least 10 times, you press ‘send’, and close your laptop.
+Having read through it at least ten times, you press ‘send’ and close your laptop.
 You then nervously refresh the email app on your phone every half an hour, but with no result.
 A day passes, then another, and another.
 Finally, after roughly a week and a half, you send a quick note: “Yvonne, let me know if you would like to meet.
 Happy to come over any time.”
 Another week goes by, and then another — no response.
 You start wondering what went wrong.

 Then, at another meetup three months later, you spot Yvonne across the room.
 You approach her and start chatting.
 At some point, you discreetly mention your product and that conversation a while back.
 Puzzled, Yvonne says, “Mark, I never heard from you.
-We couldn’t wait any longer so we’ve signed with another company and they’re pretty great.”
+We couldn’t wait any longer, so we’ve signed with another company, and they’re pretty great.”